UTkbxRME7c9C/ms-py/README.md

 Last tested on Python 3.11.6 and Pygame version 2.4.0

-## Instructions
+## How to run

-Install pygame using `pip install pygame` or using your system's repo manager
+Preinstalled binaries are on the releases tab

+Alternatively you can run the program through the source code if you have pygame installed by doing `python main.py`

-Download the source code and run the program using `python main.py`
+To build the program for youself, you will need pyinstaller.
+Do `make build` and run the program by doing `dist/pysweeper`

+## Game Instructions

 Select the difficulty